mus-com-psy/aimgef/README.md

 # Artificial Intelligence Music Generation Evaluation Framework (AIMGEF)
-This repo contains code supporting the AIMGEF project, which aims to provide a larger and more robust set of evaluation measures for automatic music generation than loss and accuracy.
+This repo contains code supporting the AIMGEF project, which aims to provide a larger and more robust set of evaluation metrics than loss and accuracy for automatic music generation.

 ## Related papers